madebybob/php-number/README.md

 #### Scope
 This library aims to make your code cleaner.
 You can typehint the `Number` class, and you can make cleaner calculations.
 We have chosen not to support specific implementations of numbers like Money.
 This is too specific and out of scope.
+Instead, you can create custom `Number` implementations and create your own `format` method.
+This way, you can be even more specific with your types, which is all of your responsibility.

 ## Table of Contents
 - [Installation](#installation)